5 secrets to drive conversions with Facebook retargeting ads

 Now, you can show specific ads to people who have already expressed an interest in what you have to offer.

 Target current customers

 When it comes to low-hanging fruit, current customers are the best of the bunch.
-These are people who already know who your brand is, the value of what you have to offer, — and they trust you.
+These are people who already know who your brand is, the value of what you have to offer, and, even better, they trust you.

-But, they are already customers.
+But, they are already your customers.
 So, what's the point of targeting them?

-Instead of spending the time to convert new prospects (which can also take forever if you have a long sales cycle), look for ways to turn current customers into even more valuable customers.
+Instead of spending the time to convert new prospects (which can also take forever if you have a long sales cycle), look for ways to turn current customers into even more valuable clients.